Robzabel/robzabel.github.io/_posts/2025-10-28-BlackNevas.md

 Although being active for over a year, still not much is known about the group BlackNevas.
 They have stayed out of the mainstream and avoided the public eye while also tallying up a significant number of victims.
 It appears that the group may have started out as an affiliate of the more established ransomware gangs which would explain why the ransom note pointed victims to the Onion sites of KillSec, Hunters International, DragonForce, etc. But now it appears that they are running the whole process from initial access to negotiation themselves.

 Indicators such as the unfinished website, low tech communication methods and using ransomware derived from code written by other authors shows that the group is still evolving and finding its place in the ransomware ecosystem.
-The Cyrillic named file, under the directory of test on their DLS, could point to the group being of Russian origin; however, there is no concrete evidence that is where they are based.
+The Cyrillic named file in the test folder on the files page, could point to the group being of Russian origin; however, there is no concrete evidence that is where they are based.
 With a busy end to 2025, BlackNevas look set to carry on operations into the new year at pace and they will be a name to watch out for in future.